Even vaccinated California workers may have to keep masks on - WTMJ

 Associated Press

 SACRAMENTO, Calif.
-(AP) — California is set to fully reopen in less than two weeks and do away with virtually all mask and social distancing requirements for vaccinated people, but those who regulate workplaces in the state aren’t ready to go that far and that has business groups upset.
+(AP) — California is set to fully reopen in less than two weeks and do away with virtually all mask and social distancing requirements for vaccinated people.
+But officials who regulate workplaces in the state aren’t ready to go that far and that’s angering business groups.

-But the state safety board’s staff says conditions are different among workers, leading to their proposed rule that even vaccinated employees remain masked unless everyone else in their workspace is inoculated.
+But the state safety board’s staff says conditions are different among workers, leading to a proposed rule that even vaccinated employees wear masks unless everyone else in their workspace is inoculated.

-Helen Cleary, director of the Phylmar Regulatory Roundtable, a coalition of large businesses, called it “astonishing” that the staff didn’t align with guidelines from federal and state health officials, describing the Cal/OSHA proposal as a “rogue public policy.”
+Helen Cleary, director of the Phylmar Regulatory Roundtable, a coalition of large businesses with major California operations, said she was “astonished” that the staff of the safety board, known as Cal/OSHA, didn’t follow guidelines from federal and state health officials.
+The proposed rules would “create two classes of people” in the workplace, she told the board.

 The Cal/OSHA regulations being considered by the board apply in almost every workplace in the state.
 Its pandemic rules apply to all employees except those working from home or where there is a single employee who does not have contact with other people.